Enquire to get Felicity Aston MBE's fees and availabilty for you next event

 One of our consultants will get back to you soon

-Felicity Aston is the first and only woman in the world to ski across Antarctica alone.
-The 1744km, 59-day journey completed in January 2012 also made her the first person in the world to do so purely by muscle power without the aid of kites or machines.
-In 2015 she was awarded the Queen’s Polar Medal for services in Antarctica, making her one of only 9 women ever to be given the honour.
-She was also appointed MBE for services to Polar Exploration.
+Felicity Aston is the only woman in the world to ski across Antarctica alone.
+The 1744km, 59-day journey completed in 2012 also made her the first person in the world to traverse the continent purely by muscle power without the aid of kites or machines, earning her a place in the Guinness Book of World Records.

-Trained as a Physicist and Meteorologist, Felicity’s first polar experience was as a scientist with the British Antarctic Survey.
+Trained as a Physicist and Meteorologist, Aston’s first polar experience was as a scientist with the British Antarctic Survey.
 Based for three years on a remote research station on the Antarctic Peninsula, her job was to monitor climate and ozone.
-In 2013 she co-presented a two-part series for BBC Science, ‘Operation Cloud Lab: Secrets of the Skies’, which was broadcast on BBC Two in July 2014.